python-ellar/ellar/docs/overview/interceptors.md

     ) -> t.Any:
         """implementation comes here"""
 ```

 !!! note
-    `intercept` function of interceptor class is an asynchronous function.
+    The `intercept()` method within an interceptor class is an asynchronous function.

 ## **Execution context**
-The `ExecutionContext` adds several new helper methods that provide additional details about the current execution process.
+The `ExecutionContext` introduces several auxiliary methods that offer further insights into the ongoing execution process.
-These details can be helpful in building more generic interceptors that can work across a broad set of controllers, methods, and execution contexts.
+This additional information can be valuable for creating more versatile interceptors capable of functioning across various controllers, methods, and execution contexts.
-Learn more about `ExecutionContext` [here](../basics/execution-context.md){target="_blank"}.
+For further details on `ExecutionContext`, refer to the documentation [here](../basics/execution-context.md).

 ## **Next Interceptor Handler**
-The second argument, `next_interceptor`,  in `intercept` of EllarInterceptor class is used to invoke the route handler method at some point in your interceptor.
-If you don't call the `next_interceptor` method in your implementation of the `intercept()` method, the route handler method won't be executed at all.
+The `next_interceptor` parameter in the `intercept()` method of the `EllarInterceptor` class serves a crucial role in invoking the route handler method within your interceptor.
+Omitting the invocation of `next_interceptor` within your implementation of `intercept()` will result in the route handler method not being executed.

-This approach means that the `intercept()` method effectively wraps the request/response cycle.
-As a result, you may implement custom logic **both before and after** the execution of the final route handler.
+This mechanism essentially encapsulates the request/response cycle within the `intercept()` method.
+Consequently, you have the flexibility to incorporate custom logic both before and after the execution of the final route handler.
+While it's evident how to include code before calling `next_interceptor()`, influencing the behavior afterward depends on the data returned by `next_interceptor()`.
-It's clear that you can write code in your `intercept()` method that executes before calling `next_interceptor()`,
-but how do you affect what happens afterward? depending on the nature of the data returned by `next_interceptor()`,
-further manipulation can be done before final response to the client.

-Using Aspect Oriented Programming terminology, the invocation of the route handler
-(i.e., calling `next_interceptor()`) is called a Pointcut, indicating that it's the point at which our
-additional logic is inserted.
+From the perspective of Aspect-Oriented Programming, the invocation of the route handler (i.e., calling `next_interceptor()`) represents a Pointcut, denoting the point at which additional logic is injected.

-Consider, for example, an incoming `POST /car` request.
-This request is destined for the `create()` handler
-defined inside the `CarController`.
-If an interceptor which does not call the `next_interceptor()`
-method is called anywhere along the way, the `create()` method won't be executed.
-Once `next_interceptor()` is called, the `create()` handler will be triggered.
-And once the response is returned,
-additional operations can be performed on the data returned, and a final result returned to the client.
+For instance, consider an incoming `POST /car` request targeting the `create()` handler in the `CarController`.
+If an interceptor fails to call `next_interceptor()` at any point, the `create()` method won't execute.
+However, once `next_interceptor()` is invoked, the `create()` handler proceeds.
+Subsequently, upon receiving the response, additional operations can be performed on the returned data before delivering the final result to the client.

 ## **Aspect interception**
-The first use case we'll look at is to use an interceptor to log user interaction (e.g., storing user calls, asynchronously dispatching events or calculating a timestamp).
-We show a simple LoggingInterceptor below:
+Here's a simple example demonstrating the use of an interceptor to log user interactions.
+The **LoggingInterceptor** intercepts requests before and after the route handler execution to log relevant information such as start time, end time, and duration of execution.

 ```python
 import typing as t